CYBR 645 Cyber Threat Hunting and Intelligence

 General

-- Apply Cyber Threat Intelligence at the tactical, operational, and strategic levels in order to identify sophisticated attacks and improve existing defense mechanisms.
+- Evaluate the key characteristics, value, and benefits of Cyber Threat Intelligence (CTI) across tactical, operational, and strategic levels to enhance cybersecurity defense mechanisms.

 Summer 2025